… or Batman forever … forever

 I did a slight trimming of a case just enough to create a slot for an SD card.

-A 34 pin cable adapter was required to connect HxC to original cable without cutting it.
+A 34-pin cable adapter was required to connect HxC to the original cable without cutting it.
 I’ve made it according to a drawing that Bryce put on a CPC wiki – Thx Bryce 🙂

 Aaaaaaand …. after a bit of work I had an adapter NOT ready.

-… as usual, I screwed up and soldered wires in a wrong order :/
+… as usual, I screwed up and soldered wires in the wrong order :/

 I had to spend extra time and correct it.

-All that left was to play mandatory Batman Forever DEMO!
+All that was left was to play the mandatory Batman Forever DEMO!